scenerystack/community/docs/reference/api/alpenglow/nBitCompactSingleSortWGSL.md

 # nBitCompactSingleSortWGSL

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/alpenglow/blob/main/js/webgpu/wgsl/gpu/nBitCompactSingleSortWGSL.ts](https://github.com/phetsims/alpenglow/blob/main/js/webgpu/wgsl/gpu/nBitCompactSingleSortWGSL.ts) for the most up-to-date information.

 ## Overview

 Performs a N-bit radix sort of an array in workgroup memory (which can be of length workgroupSize * grainSize),